 The third condition that I had was that I would like my dad to look me in the eye and at least once in my life before he dies, to say he loved me.
 Well, I was 45 at the time.
 He had never done that before.
 Why would he do it now?
 And so, I decided that I would go see my dad.

-Gil: I called my son and I kinda put it this way.
+I called my son and said … and I kinda put it this way.
 I said, “Jamie, I’d like to go see my dad before he dies.
 You wouldn’t want to go with me would you (Chuckling)?”
 Well, much to my surprise, he jumped at the chance and said, “I would love to go with you, dad.”

 And so, after 10 years of silence, my dad came to the phone.
 My heart is beginning to pound.
 Now what am I gonna say to my dad.
 I said, “Dad, this is Gilbert.”
 He said, “Yeah.”
 “Well, dad, I’m in town.
 I’d love to see you tomorrow.
 Would that be okay?”
 He said, “Yeah, if you want to.
 That’s up to you.”
 “Yeah, I want to, dad.
 When can I see you?”
 He said, “Well, I go to therapy at 11.
 Why don’t you come around 10:30?”
 I said, “How about if I come a little earlier, dad?
 Why don’t I come around 10?”
 He said, “Well, again, that’s up to you.”
 “Okay, dad, well, I’ll see you tomorrow.”